-3. IMPACT OF THE COVID-19 PANDEMIC ON THE OPERATIONS AND BUSINESS:
+3. IMPACT OF THE CONTINUING COVID-19 PANDEMIC ON THE OPERATIONS ANDBUSINESS:

-Your Company is in a comfortable financial position to meet its commitments and will beable to meet all its debts obligations as they come up.
-Internal financial reporting andcontrol are adequate and operating effectively.
-Though the Company is not in a position togauge with certainty the future impact on its operations the Company expects that thedemand for its products from pharmaceuticals sector will continue and as such barringunforeseen circumstances there will not be a significant impact of COVID-19 on theoperations of the Company for the financial year 2020-21.
+Your Company is in a comfortable financial position to meet itscommitments and will be able to meet all its debts obligations as they come up.
+Internalfinancial reporting and control is adequate and operating effectively.
+Although there areuncertainties due to the pandemic the Company expects that the demand for its productsfrom pharmaceuticals sector will continue.

 5. SHARE CAPITAL: